Diffels/ULG_Flex_Residential_Load/ramp_mobility/readme.txt

 # TODO/Improvements

-# not enough charge outside home i think, fun Probability to charge outside jouer avec param
+# There is not enough charge outside home according to me, sensitivity analysis of parameters in probability
+function.
-# why some huge exec time, other not?
+# Why some huge execution time, other not?